W. G. G. Duncan Smith

 Group Captain Wilfrid George Gerald Duncan Smith, DSO1, DFC2, AE (28 May 1914 – 11 December 1996) was a Royal Air Force flying ace of the Second World War.
-He was the father of Iain Duncan Smith, a Member of Parliament (MP) since 1992 and Leader of the Conservative Party from 2001 to 2003.
+He was the father of Iain Duncan Smith, Member of Parliament and Leader of the Conservative Party.

 Early life

 Duncan Smith was born in Madras, India (now Chennai) on 28 May 1914, the son of a Mysore Post Office Superintendent, Wilfrid Arthur Smith and Anna Cecilia Smith (née Duncan).
 He was educated at Nairn and Morrison's Academy, Crieff, in Scotland, where he joined his school's Officers' Training Corps.
 Returning to India in 1933, he became a coffee and tea planter, but in 1936 returned to Britain to work as a mechanical engineer, and then was a salesman for Great Western Motors in Reading.
 With war looming, he joined the Royal Air Force Volunteer Reserve (RAFVR).

 Second World War

 A sergeant at the start of the Second World War, Duncan Smith was commissioned as a pilot officer (on probation) on 29 September 1940.
 Serving with No. 7 Operational Training Unit at the outbreak of war, Duncan Smith was posted to the Spitfire-equipped No. 611 Squadron RAF at RAF Hornchurch in October 1940.
 He was awarded a Distinguished Flying Cross (DFC) in June 1941, and went to No. 603 Squadron RAF in August 1941 as a Flight Commander.
 Duncan Smith was due for a rest but had to remain operational, leading his squadron while bringing their new squadron leader up to speed.
 He was promoted to flying officer (war-substantive) on 29 September.
 On 20 November he was taken ill, passing out after returning from a convoy patrol.
-Duncan Smith spent some time in hospital with double pneumonia, the symptoms of which he had assumed was only the result of exhaustion from a long operational tour.
+Duncan Smith spent some time in hospital with double pneumonia (affecting both lungs), the symptoms of which he had assumed was only the result of exhaustion from a long operational tour.

 Upon recovery in January 1942, Duncan Smith rejoined the Hornchurch Wing, now flying the improved Spitfire Mk.IX.
 In March 1942 he was promoted to acting squadron leader and given command of No. 64 Squadron RAF.
 He was promoted to flight lieutenant (war-substantive) on 27 June.

 During the ill-fated Dieppe Raid on 19 August, Duncan Smith was shot down by an enemy fighter but rescued from the English Channel with injuries and eardrum pain.
 In August he became an acting wing commander (flying) at RAF North Weald.
 In November he was rested from operations with a posting to take charge of the Tactics Branch at Fighter Command, his input leading to the formation of the Fighter Command School of Tactics at RAF Charmy Down.
 He was promoted to squadron leader (war-substantive) on 30 November.